Diagnosis and treatment of bone cracks in the leg. All about bone fractures and cracks

 Fracture in a child

-In children, especially in the first year of life, cracks or linear fractures of the bones of the cranial vault (parietal, frontal, less often occipital and temporal) are quite common, which can pass through several bones at once.
-In this case, in children, damage to the vessels with the formation of an intracranial epidural hematoma is possible.
+In children, especially in the first year of life, cracks or linear fractures of the bones of the cranial vault (parietal bone, frontal, less often occipital and temporal) are quite common, which can pass through several bones at once.
+In this case, in children, vascular damage is possible with the formation of an intracranial epidural hematoma.

-The elasticity of bones in children is high, especially in infants, so depressed fractures are not uncommon (like a “celluloid ball”).
+The elasticity of bones in children is high, especially in infants, so depressed fractures (like a “celluloid ball”) are common.
 Cracks in the vault in children can reach the base of the skull.
-The prognosis is always serious, requiring immediate medical attention.
-Otherwise, the consequences can be dire.
+The prognosis is always serious, requiring immediate medical intervention.
+Otherwise, the consequences could be dire.

-In other parts of the bone skeleton of children, a “green twig” fracture is characteristic, that is, damage to the bone while maintaining the periosteum.
-Healing is faster than in adults.
+In other parts of the bone skeleton of children, a “green stick” type fracture is characteristic, that is, damage to the bone while preserving the periosteum.
+Healing occurs faster than in adults.

 You can get injured literally at every step.
 Both adults and children are at risk.
-And it doesn’t matter if you are engaged in a traumatic sport or just go to the kitchen to drink water, one awkward movement can lead to a bruise, sprain or fracture.
+And it doesn’t matter whether you are involved in a dangerous sport or just going to the kitchen to drink water - one awkward movement can lead to a bruise, sprain or fracture.
 Therefore, you need to know how to act with the victim in different situations.
 The algorithm for providing first aid directly depends on the type of injury.
 But an inexperienced person is not always able to correctly recognize the type of damage.

-How can you tell a fracture from a bruise?
-This is one of the most difficult questions for those who are learning to provide first aid.
+How can you distinguish a fracture from a bruise?
+This is one of the most difficult questions for those learning first aid.
 Let's try to find the answer.

-A bruise is an internal injury to tissues or organs that is not accompanied by a violation of the integrity of the skin.
-This type of injury can be the result of a fracture, dislocation, or sprain.
+A bruise is an internal damage to tissues or organs that is not accompanied by a violation of the integrity of the skin.
+This type of injury can be the result of a fracture, dislocation or sprain.

-A bruise appears as a result of a fall or Soft tissues and organs located in the injured area suffer.
-At the site of impact, a hematoma is formed - an accumulation of liquid or clotted blood.
-If either the leg was strong, the tissues around the bruise flow, impairing the mobility of the limb.
+A bruise appears as a result of a fall or soft tissues and organs located in the injured area suffer.
+At the site of the impact, a hematoma is formed - an accumulation of liquid or coagulated blood.
+If the leg or leg was strong, the tissue around the bruise swells, impairing the mobility of the limb.

 What is a fracture?

-A fracture is a complete or partial disruption of the integrity of a bone or cartilage.
+Fracture is a complete or partial disruption of the integrity of bone or cartilage.
 Accompanied by injury to surrounding tissues: muscles, skin, blood vessels, nerve endings.
 Fractures can appear for two reasons:

-• due to the impact on the bone of external forces that can break the strength of the skeleton;
+• due to the influence of external forces on the bone that can disrupt the strength of the skeleton;

-• with a slight injury, if a person suffers from a disease that changes the structure of bone tissue.
+• with minor injury, if a person suffers from a disease that changes the structure of bone tissue.

-The fracture may be open or closed.
-With an injury of the first type, the skin is injured, severe bleeding appears.
-Damaged bone is visible on the surface.
-In the second type of injury, the skin remains intact, there is no external bleeding.
+The fracture can be open or closed.
+With the first type of injury, the skin is injured and severe bleeding occurs.
+The damaged bone is visible on the surface.
+In type 2 injury, the skin remains intact and there is no external bleeding.
 A hematoma may appear.

-And closed fracture are very similar.
-At first glance, both injuries have no distinguishing features other than a bruise.
+And closed fractures are very similar.
+At first glance, both injuries do not have any distinctive features other than a bruise.
 Therefore, people have a question: “How to distinguish a fracture from a bruise?”

 Learning to distinguish a fracture from a bruise

 Understanding how to distinguish a fracture from a bruise is not as difficult as it might seem.
-Main signs:
+Main features:

 1. If a person has a fracture, the pain makes itself felt for several hours.
-May intensify over time.
-With a bruise, the pain gradually subsides.
+May get worse over time.
+When bruised, the pain gradually subsides.

-2. With a fracture, the swelling of the damaged area increases by 2-3 days.
-When bruised, it appears immediately after the impact.
+2. In case of a fracture, the swelling of the damaged area increases for 2-3 days.
+With a bruise, it appears immediately after the blow.

-3. If the integrity of the bone in the limb is damaged, it is impossible to perform physical activity due to the appearance of severe pain.
-For example, in the case when the hand is injured, you cannot clench your fist.
-If the leg is injured, it is not possible to fully straighten it.
+3. If the integrity of the bone in a limb is damaged, it is impossible to perform physical activity due to severe pain.
+For example, if your hand is injured, you cannot clench your fist.
+If your leg is injured, you cannot fully straighten it.

-4. With a fracture with a displacement of the bone, the limb can be deformed.
-It may also change its length compared to healthy.
+4. When a fracture occurs with a displaced bone, the limb may be deformed.
+Its length may also change compared to a healthy one.

-To understand what type of injury a person has, it is necessary to press on the damaged area in the longitudinal direction.
-If an arm or leg is injured, ask the patient to carefully transfer support to it.
-With a fracture, there will be a sharp pain in the damaged area.
+To understand what type of injury a person has, you need to press on the damaged area in the longitudinal direction.
+If an arm or leg is injured, ask the patient to carefully place weight on it.
+If there is a fracture, there will be a sharp pain in the damaged area.

-If you cannot independently determine what type of injury the victim has, do not try to provide first aid.
-It is better to wait for the arrival of the doctor.
+If you cannot independently determine what type of injury the victim has, you should not try to provide first aid.
+It is better to wait for the doctor to arrive.

 How to distinguish a fracture from a bruised finger?

-It is not so easy to understand by external signs what type of injury the victim has.
+It is not so easy to understand from external signs what type of injury the victim has.
 Both with a closed fracture and with a bruise, the same symptoms appear:

 • swelling appears on the affected area;